The Happenings on Shaw Hill

 I was afraid of that.

-The officer pulled in my driveway about an hour later.
-He asked the same questions as the previous officer and then went next door.
-I watched it all out my kitchen window.
-He had his flashlight on and moved it across the front of the porch and the window next to the doorway.
+He went next door.
+I watched him from my kitchen window.
+He had a flashlight on and moved the light across the front of the porch and the window next to the doorway.
 He knocked on the door and waited a moment.
 No one answered.
 He walked around the perimeter of the house, shining his flashlight across the lawn and side of their house.

+Neither his body language or actions indicated any sense of urgency.
 It was like he was looking for signs for life in an abandoned house.
-Neither his body language or actions indicated any kind of urgency.
 Everything was routine.
 He went back up onto the porch and knocked again.
-And then he opened the door.
+Nothing.
+Slowly, he opened the door.
 He paused for a moment like he saw something he didn’t like.
 And then, after a beat, he stepped inside.

 I didn’t knock this time.
 I just walked in.
 “Hello?”
 I called out.